Xander-Rudolph/mediakube-redux/charts/mediakube/readme.md

 this is the `root` user and `root` group in linux so if the NFS has security configurations, this should be set appropriately

 # Example usage
+The following sections will outline how to run the script

+## linux/mac
+NOTE: ensure that you are in the mediakube folder before execution
 ```
 export filename=./values.yaml
 # update these values to set the helm chart values file